-Can I sue Chinese companies in Australia and then enforce an Australian court judgment in China?
+Can I sue Chinese companies in Canada and then enforce a Canadian court judgment in China?

 Most likely, you don't want to have to go so far away as to sue a Chinese company.
 You may just want to take your case to the court on your doorstep because you are more familiar with your home state.